Nov

 It is a fairly common situation where a surviving spouse believes he or she automatically inherits all of the deceased spouse’s property upon his or her death.
 This is not true.
 Many times, the family finds this out only after the surviving spouse passes.
 At that point, a probate action or preparation of an Affidavit and Family Settlement Agreement ("Affidavit") has to be pursued on behalf of both spouses in order to pass title to the next generation of beneficiaries.

 This can pose a special problem because Texas law generally requires a Will to be probated within 4 years of the date of the decedent’s death.
 If more than 4 years have passed, the applicant for probate must convince the court he or she had good cause for not presenting the Will within that time.
-Fortunately, most times, the courts are fairly liberal in accepting the excuse that the surviving spouse was misinformed about the need to probate.
+Fortunately, most of the time, the courts are fairly liberal in accepting the excuse that the surviving spouse was misinformed about the need to probate.
 The mere belief that a spouse did not need to probate a Will may or may not be a sufficient excuse, depending on the court.

 There is a danger of waiting too long: I had one case in which family members had repeatedly urged the surviving spouse to probate the Will, which left everything to her, but she refused, saying it was too expensive.
-So, a surviving a child of a prior marriage of the earlier deceased spouse waited until the 4 years from the parent’s death had passed and requested an administration of the estate.
+So, a surviving child of a prior marriage of the earlier deceased spouse waited until the 4 years from the parent’s death had passed and requested an administration of the estate.

 Texas law provides that, when this happens, the Will is treated as if it did not exist, and the estate passes by intestate (without a Will) succession.
-This means that children by a prior marriage take the deceased spouse’s one-half of any community property.
+This means that children from a prior marriage take the deceased spouse’s one-half of any community property.
 As a result, the surviving spouse lost the deceased spouse’s one-half interest in property that she would have received had she probated the Will.
 Her Will could dispose of only her one-half interest to her intended beneficiaries.
 Stubbornness was counterproductive in this instance.

-Possible Family Agreement On Disposition Of Assets
+2. A Family Agrees On The Disposition Of Assets

 If this is the case, the heirs may have an Affidavit of Heirship and Family Settlement Agreement (“Affidavit”) drawn up, and attach a copy of the Will.
 This document should be filed in the official public records of any county where the deceased owned real property.
 Many times, third parties will honor the Affidavit.
 If a third party refuses to honor the Affidavit, however, a probate may then be necessary to transfer the assets.

-The Person Holding The Will Refuses To Produce The Will Or Take Any Action To Settle The Estate
+3. The Person Holding The Will Refuses To Produce The Will Or Take Any Action To Settle The Estate

 I have occasionally seen the situation where a surviving spouse or another family member who has custody of the deceased’s Will refuses to produce it, to enter into an Affidavit of Heirship and Family Settlement Agreement, or to take any action to settle the estate.